-Note 1: For the years ended December 31, 2022 and 2021, the Company had 1,457 and 1,337 employees, respectively.
-There were 5 non-employee directors.

-Note 2: Average labor costs for the years ended December 31, 2022 and 2021 were \$1,470 thousand and \$1,536 thousand, respectively.

-Note 3: Average salaries and bonuses for the years ended December 31, 2022 and 2021 were \$1,255 thousand and \$1,340 thousand, respectively.
-The average salary and bonus decreased by 6% year over year.

-- Note 4: The Company did not have any remuneration of supervisors for the years ended December 31, 2022 and 2021.
+- Note 1: For the years ended December 31, 2023 and 2022, the Company had 1,427 and 1,457 employees, respectively.
+There were 6 and 5 non-employee directors, respectively. - Note 2: Average labor costs for the years ended December 31, 2023 and 2022 were \$1,255 thousand and \$1,470 thousand, respectively. - Note 3: Average salaries and bonuses for the years ended December 31, 2023 and 2022 were \$1,064 thousand and \$1,255 thousand, respectively.
+The average salary and bonus decreased by 15% year over year. - Note 4: The Company did not have any remuneration of supervisors for the years ended December 31, 2023 and 2022.
 The Company has established Audit Committee on March 4, 2021, and the remuneration of independent directors has been incorporated into the remuneration to directors. - Note 5: The Company's compensation policies: The Company's employees are entitled to a comprehensive compensation and benefits program above the industry average.
 The compensation program includes a monthly salary, business performance bonuses based on quarterly business results, and a profit sharing bonus based on annual profits.
 The Company determines the amount of the business performance bonus and profit sharing based on operating results and industry practice in the R.O.C.
 The amount and distribution of the bonus and profit sharing are recommended by the Compensation Committee to the Board of Directors for approval.
 Individual rewards are based on each employee's job responsibility, contribution and performance. - Note 6: The total compensation paid to the executive officers is decided based on their job responsibility, contribution, company performance and projected future risks the Company will face.
 It is reviewed by the Compensation Committee then submitted to the Board of Directors for approval. - Note 7: According to the Company's Articles of Incorporation, the Board of Directors is authorized to determine the salary for the Chairman and Directors, taking into account the extent and value of the services provided for the management of the Company and the standards of the industry within the R.O.C. and overseas.
 The Articles of Incorporation also provide that the compensation to directors shall be no more than 2% of annual profits.
 The distribution of compensation to directors shall be made in accordance with the Company's "Rules for Distribution of Compensation and Honorarium to Directors" based on the following principles: (1) independent directors receive compensation in accordance with the policy; (2) the remuneration received by each non-independent director shall not exceed the total remuneration received by each independent director.